Calyx Institute: Conferences

-The Calyx Institute has participated multiple times in the DEFCON hacker conference and the HOPE conference, and has also participated in the Hackers Next Door conference.
+The Calyx Institute has participated multiple times in the DEF_CON hacker conference and the HOPE conference, and has also participated in the Hackers Next Door conference.

 It has also sponsored and presented at the Internet Freedom Festival.

 Reception

 The Calyx Institute's membership program provides mobile Internet access as a benefit.
 This was recommended in September 2016 by Cory Doctorow in an article in Boing Boing entitled "I have found a secret tunnel that runs underneath the phone companies and emerges in paradise", and in January 2017 by Jake Swearingen in New York Magazine.

 Since 2013, the Calyx Institute has been cited as an example of Internet users' being interested in protecting their privacy and related to Merrill's successful challenge of a national security letter.
 Its Internet offerings have been called "an exception not the norm".

 In 2019, several Calyx Institute servers were included in a study of the oldest, longest-running Tor exit nodes.

 In a 2021 review of CalyxVPN, TechRadar called Calyx Institute a "long established non-profit" and said it was unusual in being "powered by donations" without ads and using open-source software.